Bondzeal/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner consists of a script that changes the owner of the file "hello" to the user "betty".
 4-empty contains a script that creates an empty file called "hello".
 5-execute file adds execute permission to the owner of the file "hello".
 6-multiple_permissions consits of a script that executes permission to the owner and the group owner, and read permission to other users, to the file "hello".
+7-everybody consists of a script that adds execution permission to all users to the file "hello".